 Glass Octopus Facts

-- The incredible Glass Octopus possesses a nearly transparent body, leading some to compare it to glass, hence the name.
-Yet the fact that it’s transparent remains one of the few details we know about the species.
-Due to the nature of its habitat, encounters with this ocean species have been rare.
+- Yet the fact that it’s transparent remains one of the few details we know about the species.
+Due to the nature of its habitat, encounters with this ocean species have been extremely rare.

-- While we know little about their numbers, the IUCN lists them as a Species of Least Concern.
-They hold this status due to their apparent wide distribution, despite little reliable data about their numbers.
-Yet their current status on the Red List of Threatened Species may change as more data becomes available.
+- While we know little about its numbers, the IUCN lists it as a Species of Least Concern.
+It holds this status due to its apparent wide distribution, despite little reliable data about its numbers.

-- Though widespread, they do not appear to inhabit either the Arctic Ocean or Antarctic Ocean.
-Marine biologists also believe its transparent nature provides more protection than traditional camouflage.
-At the depths they inhabit, it renders them virtually invisible to prey and predators alike.
+- Marine biologists also believe its transparent nature provides more protection than traditional camouflage.
+At the depths it inhabits, this renders individuals virtually invisible to prey and predators alike.

 Glass Octopus Physical Description

-Because of their habitat, and their transparent nature, the Glass Octopus remains quite elusive.
-Yet we have been able to determine a few facts about them.
+First of all, the Glass Octopus remains quite elusive.
+This occurs mainly because of its habitat, and its transparent nature.
+Yet we have been able to determine a few facts about the remarkable species.

-The eyes of this octopus have evolved in an almost perfectly rectangular shape.
-The evolutionary purpose behind this so far remains a mystery.
+Also, the eyes of this octopus evolved in an extraordinary manner.
+These have an almost perfectly rectangular shape.
+For the moment, the evolutionary purpose behind this continues to remain a mystery.

 Glass Octopus Distribution, Habitat, and Ecology

-While we know little of their reproductive processes, we do know the female broods hundreds of eggs at once.
-Undoubtedly carnivorous, experts assume their diet consists primarily of fish and small crustaceans sharing their zone.
+While we know little of its reproductive processes, we do know the female broods hundreds of eggs at once.
+Undoubtedly carnivorous, experts assume its diet consists primarily of fish and small crustaceans sharing its zone.

-Given their small size, their own natural predators likely include pelagic sharks and rays.
-Given the depths they inhabit, their transparent nature likely serves them well as a means of defense.
+Finally, given its small size, its own natural predators likely include pelagic sharks and rays.
+Given the depths it inhabits, the transparent nature likely serves it quite well as a means of defense.